nagaraju-inturi/Informixgres/README.md

 * **presto_schema**: (optional) schema name of Presto (such as `hive`, etc.).
 By default, login database name is used as the schema name
 * **presto_external_auth_prog**: (optional) path to an external authentication program used by `external` authentication moethd.
 See following *Authentication* section for details.

-You can overwrite these parameters for each connecting users (and databases) using prestogres\_hba.conf file.
+You can overwrite these parameters for each connecting users (and databases) using informix\_hba.conf file.
 See also following *Authentication* section.

 ## Authentication

 By default, Prestogres accepts all connections from 127.0.0.1 without password and rejects any other connections.
-You can change this behavior by updating **$prefix/etc/prestogres\_hba.conf** file.
+You can change this behavior by updating **$prefix/etc/informix\_hba.conf** file.

-See [sample prestogres_hba.conf file](prestogres/config/prestogres_hba.conf) for details.
+See [sample informix_hba.conf file](prestogres/config/informix_hba.conf) for details.
 Basic syntax is:

 ```conf
 # TYPE  DATABASE  USER    CIDR-ADDRESS             METHOD        OPTIONS